-SECTION 2-711.
-INSTALLMENT CONTRACT: BREACH.
+SECTION 2-611.
+INSTALLMENT CONTRACT; BREACH.

-(a) In this section, "installment contract" means an agreement in which the terms require or the circumstances permit the delivery of goods in separate lots to be separately accepted, even if the agreement requires payment other than in installments or contains a term stating "Each delivery is a separate contract" or words of similar import.

-(b) A buyer may reject any nonconforming installment of delivery of goods or documents in an installment contract if the nonconformity substantially impairs the value of that installment to the buyer.
-However, if a nonconforming tender by the seller is not a material breach of the whole contract and the seller gives adequate assurance of its cure, the buyer shall accept that installment.

-(c) If a nonconformity with respect to one or more installments in an installment contract is a material breach of the whole contract, the aggrieved party may cancel the contract.
-However, the power to cancel the contract for breach is waived, or a canceled contract is reinstated, if the aggrieved party accepts a nonconforming installment without seasonably giving notice of cancellation, brings an action with respect to only past installments, or demands performance as to future installments.
+- (a) An "installment contract" is a contract in which the terms require or the circumstances permit the delivery of goods in separate lots to be separately accepted, even if the contract requires payment other than in installments or contains a clause stating that "each delivery is a separate contract" or its equivalent. - (b) The buyer may reject any nonconforming installment of delivery of goods or documents and the seller may reject any nonconforming installment of payment if the nonconformity substantially impairs the value of that installment to the aggrieved party.
+However, if a non-conforming tender by the seller or buyer is not a breach of the whole contract, and the seller or buyer gives adequate assurance of its cure, the aggrieved party must accept that installment. - (c) If a nonconformity with respect to one or more installments substantially impairs the value of the whole contract, there is a breach of the whole.
+However, the power to cancel the contract for breach is waived or a canceled contract is reinstated if the aggrieved party accepts a nonconforming installment without seasonably notifying of cancellation, brings an action with respect only to past installments, or demands performance as to future installments.

-1. Subsection (a) clarifies the definition of installment contract.
-First, the definition includes cases where "circumstances give either party the right to make or demand delivery in lots." §2-302.
+- 1. Subsection (a) clarifies the definition of installment contract.
+First, the definition includes cases where "circumstances give either party the right to make or demand delivery in lots." \$2-302.
 Second, the definition includes cases where the goods are to be delivered and accepted in separate lots but payment is to be made in one lump sum.
-A contract where the goods are to be delivered in one lot but payment is to be made in installments, however, is not an installment contract under subsection (a).
+A contract where the goods are to be delivered in one lot but payment is to be made in installments, however, is not an installment contract under subsection (a). - 2.
+Subsection (b) includes nonconforming installment payments by the buyer was well as non-conforming tenders of delivery by the seller.
+In an installment contract under subsection (a), the seller should have the option to reject a late or deficient installment payment if the breach substantially impairs the value of the installment to the seller.
+Similarly, the buyer's right to revoke acceptance of an installment under §2-609 is also available.